-Master of Arts in Sociology
+Master of Arts in Sociology (en route, or in passing)

 A Master's degree in Sociology can be earned en route as part of on-going work for the sociology PhD.
 Students who have completed MA requirements can apply for the MA degree at any point beyond the first year of residency.